 For further information regarding ACU post graduate course please go to the ACU website.
 If you are interested in applying for the ACU course please advise the SVHS Nurse Educator who will contact ACU and request you be sent the special VIP ACU 2x2 Application link.

 For further information regarding UTas go to the UTAS website or click here for UTAS Course Information.

-To financially assist students, St Vincent's Hospital Division of Nursing offers a defined number of scholarships in an endeavor to support RNs to undertake tertiary based Post Graduate study relating to clinical specialties at SVH.
-The scholarships for units undertaken in 2019 will be offered later in 2019.
+To financially assist students, St Vincent's Hospital Division of Nursing at times offer a defined number of scholarships in an endeavor to support RNs to undertake tertiary based Post Graduate study relating to clinical specialties at SVHS.
+Information regarding the scholarships for units undertaken in 2021 will be available later in 2021.